Heating Curve

 The Sensor

-- Connect the temperature probe to the ADC1 connector on the mini innovation board using the other connector cable.
+2. Connect the temperature probe to the ADC1 connector on the mini innovation board.

 The Apparatus

-- Ensure that the beaker is 3/4 filled with ice.
+• Ensure that the beaker is 3/4 filled with water.

 Activity